• Skip to primary navigation

 Underinsured Motorist Coverage

-The other thing that we always look at is your underinsured motorist coverage.
-Underinsured motorist coverage ensures you, it’s your car insurance.
-It says that to the extent that the defendant is underinsured as compared to you, then this underinsured motorist coverage carrier will pay what is in excess of that policy.
+Underinsured motorist coverage insures you.
+It’s your car insurance.
+It says that to the extent that the defendant is underinsured, then this underinsured motorist coverage carrier will pay what is in excess of that policy.

 In other words, if you have a liability policy for the defendant, the person who hits you has a $100,000 and you have a $100,000 policy.
 Then the defendant is not under insured as it relates to you, he’s insured in the same exact amount as you.
 If your underinsured policy was a $250,000 policy, then the defendant is under insured as compared to you by $150,000.
-Then your underinsured motorist coverage would pay up to $150,000 on top of the $100,000 paid by the defendant’s insurance policy for a total of $250,000 in coverage.
+Then, your underinsured motorist coverage would pay up to $150,000 on top of the $100,000 paid by the defendant’s insurance policy for a total of $250,000 in coverage.

 Minimums Increase

 In the future when these laws kick in, the rules are going to be completely different.
-At that point, your car insurance company no longer gets a credit for the $50,000 liability carrier policy.
+At that point, your car insurance company no longer gets credit for the $50,000 liability carrier policy.
 At that point, you can stack those two on top of each other.
 In the future, there will be at least $100,000 in coverage for every car accident case that in Virginia.

-That’s a really big deal.
-So many car accident cases come into our office and we must say that you’ve only got $25,000 in coverage.
-You may have a million dollar case, but the defendant is judgment proof, which means that they don’t own anything.
-They don’t have any assets, and they don’t have any resources.
-You have no way to satisfy a judgment if you were to go to court.
 So why go through that great expense, that great turmoil, if you’ll never get any money on the back end?
-If they’re judgment proof, and if they only have $25,000 in coverage, and if you only have $25,000 in coverage, then the most you can get is $25,000.
+Under the old law, if they’re judgment-proof, and if they only have $25,000 in coverage, and if you only have $25,000 in coverage, then the most you can get is $25,000.
 Even though you sustained catastrophic injuries, that’s really a tragedy in Virginia.

 Underinsured Motorist Coverage Exposure

-This personal injury attorney thought that he had an extra $100,000 in UIM money to go after yet because he had two $50,000 policies that stacked together to make a $100,000.
-Well, the truth is those carriers get a credit for what the liability policy has right now.
-And because of that credit, that means that the UIM carrier doesn’t have any exposure.
+This “personal injury attorney” thought (under the old law) that he had an extra $100,000 in UIM money to go after because he had two $50,000 UIM policies that stacked together to make a $100,000.

 That’s a different word that we don’t typically talk about in non-lawyers speak.
 But when we do talk about UIM exposure, that is the difference between the liability policy limit and the UIM policy limit.
 In our example, the exposure of $100,000 liability limit, $250,000 UIM limit, the exposure is $150,000.
 In other words, your insurance company, the underinsured motorist carrier is only required to pay an extra $150,000 maximum.